 The legal reserve may be used to increase the capital to the extent of its balance in excess of 10% of the already increased capital.
-Except as stated above, until the legal reserve exceeds 20% of the share capital, it may only be used to offset losses if there are insufficient other reserves available for this purpose.
+Except as mentioned above, until the legal reserve exceeds 20% of share capital, it can only be used to offset losses, provided that sufficient other reserves are not available for this purpose.

-At year-end 2022 and 2021, this reserve was available in its entirety.
+At year-end 2023 and 2022, this reserve was available in its entirety.